-- The OMII UK project developed GridSAM which implements the RUS interface GridSAM is used within the UK e-Science infrastructure. - The OMII Europe project has started to develop a The UNICORE Grid middleware [8] is currently augmented with a RUS interface for the Web service-based UNICORE Grid middleware - UNICORE is used within the DEISA [9] infrastructure. - The OMII Europe project has started to provide a RUS interface for tThe SweGrid Accounting System (SGAS) [6] started to support a RUS interface [6] This system is also one optional technology within the Globus Toolkit. - The OMII Europe project has started to augment tThe Distributed Grid Accounting System (DGAS) [7] with anintegrated the RUS interface - This system is used in the context of gLite within the EGEE Grid[10].
+- The OMII UK project developed GridSAM which implements the RUS interface GridSAM is used within the UK e-Science infrastructure. - The UNICORE Grid middleware [8] is currently augmented with a RUS interface UNICORE is used within the DEISA [9] infrastructure. - The SweGrid Accounting System (SGAS) [6] started to support a RUS interface This system is one optional technology within the Globus Toolkit. - The Distributed Grid Accounting System (DGAS) [7] integrated the RUS interface This system is used in the context of gLite within the EGEE Grid [10].